mihikakamat/Mihika-Kamat---BlueStamp-Portfolio/index.md

 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->
+This robot is built entirely out of cardboard and acts as an interactive scarecrow.
+It responds to proximity and loud noises, by moving its limbs to scare away the intruder.
+The eyes indicate which mode the robot is in.
+Shifting disco lights indicate that neither sensor has been triggered, while red eyes and blue eyes indicate that the robot was triggered by proximity and sound respectively.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|